firavoyage/blogging/projects.md

 - material for self learning
   - notes
   - workbooks
-- quick start
+- foresight
-  - 40min hs math foresight
+  - 40min hs math quick start
   - 400min master hs math
+  - all definitions
+  - all theories without strict proof
+  - some conclusions with template problems
+  - uee paper scan
+  - each scene lasts at least 5 sec
+  - to screen the gifted ones
 - self
   - hey fira here
   - what you see is my puppet
   - in the so called reality
   - and i'm teaching him math
   - *yawn* he's so stupid
+  - ...
+  - hello f. i'm your past.
+  - i failed hs math at hs.
+  - childhood retro: hs math made simple stupid
 - daily
   - comment thread of the day
   - daily problems a & b
-- retro
-  - childhood retro: hs math made simple stupid
-  - hello f. i'm your past.
 - anime style
   - lucky star transition scene
   - blue archive group discussion